raykin/emacs-conf/Readme.md

 ### Project Rule
 I've copy and create some emacs configuration repos.But all are not good enough and maintatinable.

-And finally I decide follow several rules to create a new one.
+And finally I decide following several rules to create a new one.

 * Less configuration is much more better.
 * Stable is most important.